Nordeus/Unite2017/README.md

-# Unite2017
+# Todos

--- Todo: make replacing mode full functioned, considering any post-effects in original cameras.
+* Make replacing mode full functioned, considering any post-effects in original cameras.
 The goal is to leave only one mode: replacing.